Gifted (2017 film): Box office

-Gifted grossed $24.8 million domestically (United States and Canada), and $18.3 million in other territories, for a worldwide total of $43.1 million, against a budget of $7.0 million.
+Gifted grossed $24.8 million domestically (United States and Canada), and $18.3 million in other territories, for a worldwide total of $43.1 million, against a budget of $7 million.
 It had a very limited release (56 screens) its first weekend, finishing No. 16 at the domestic box office, then expanded into wide release, spending the next four weekends in the Top 10.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 33 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Colin Covert of the Star Tribune gave the film 3/4 stars, saying, "Sure, it's a simple, straightforward film, but sometimes that's all you need as long as its heart is true."
+Colin Covert of the Star Tribune gave the film 3 out of 4 stars, saying, "Sure, it's a simple, straightforward film, but sometimes that's all you need as long as its heart is true."
 On Evans' performance, Owen Gleiberman of Variety said, "Chris Evans, abashed and rumpled, with a grease monkey's can't-be-bothered-to-shave beard, gives an engaged performance, exuding a homespun warmth we haven't seen in the "Captain America" films."
 Richard Roeper gave the film 4 out of 4 stars and said, "Gifted isn't the best or most sophisticated or most original film of the year so far – but it just might be my favorite."